The-Best-Codes/safe-words/README.md

-# Safe Words
+# Age-Appropriate Safe-Word Lists

-Welcome to the Safe Words repository!
-This repository contains two lists of safe words that are appropriate for kids.
-These lists can be used in various contexts such as educational games, child-friendly applications, or any other situation where it is important to ensure a safe and positive experience for children.
+This repository contains two lists of words that aim to be appropriate for children.
+These lists can be used in various contexts such as educational games, child-friendly applications, or other situations where it is important to ensure a safe and positive experience for children.

-## Usage
+## Files

-The repository consists of the following files:

-1. `verified-words.txt`: This file contains the first list of safe words suitable for kids.
-It has been 100% human read.
-2. `safe-words.txt`: This file contains the second list of safe words appropriate for kids. **It is not completely verified!** Look through it yourself, and message me about innapropriate things that need removed.

-Feel free to use these lists in your projects to enhance the safety and appropriateness of content for children.
-You can incorporate these lists into your applications, games, or any other software that requires kid-friendly vocabulary.

-Best Regards,

-Best_codes
+- `verified-words.txt`: Every entry has been personally reviewed and approved by a human.
+- `safe-words.txt`: A larger second list that hasn't yet been verified.
+Most obvious bad words have been removed, but feel free to open an issue or a PR if you spot something that shouldn't be there.